 The survey vs. interview decision used to be straightforward: surveys for breadth, interviews for depth, and the budget determines which you get.
 AI-moderated interviews have disrupted this calculus by delivering interview depth at survey speed and near-survey cost — but they haven’t eliminated the need for surveys entirely.

 Surveys measure stated preferences, attitudes, and behaviors across a structured set of questions.
 They produce quantifiable data that can be statistically analyzed.
 They cannot follow up on interesting responses, detect emotional loading, or probe beneath surface answers.
+The instrument is fixed before the first participant responds, which is exactly what gives surveys their statistical power — and exactly what limits their explanatory power.

 - You need a specific metric tracked over time (NPS, CSAT, feature satisfaction scores)